enst80/mediawiki-extensions-Auth_remoteuser/README.md

         );

-  If you need further processing, maybe blacklisting some usernames or something else, you can use the hook `Auth_remoteuser_processEnvVar` provided by this extension.
+  If you need further processing, maybe blacklisting some usernames or something else, you can use the hook `Auth_remoteuser_filterUserName` provided by this extension.
 Just have a look at mediawikis Hook documentation on how to register additional functions to this hook.
   For example, if you need to forbid the automatic login for specific user accounts all starting with the same characters, you would implement this as follows:

-        Hooks::register( 'Auth_remoteuser_processEnvVar',
+        Hooks::register( 'Auth_remoteuser_filterUserName',
             function ( &$userName ) {
                 $needle = 'f_';
                 $length = strlen( $needle );